Compulsory School Attendance

 The Superintendent or designee shall manage an absenteeism and truancy program in accordance with The School Code and School Board policy.
 The program shall include but not be limited to:

-2. A process to telephone, within 2 hours after the first class, the parents/guardians of students in grade 8 or below who are absent without prior parent/guardian notification.
+3. A process to telephone, within two hours after the first class, the parents/guardians of students in grade 8 or below who are absent without prior parent/guardian notification.

-4. Methods for identifying the cause(s) of a student’s unexcused absenteeism, including interviews with the student, his or her parent(s)/guardian(s), and staff members or other people who may have information about the reasons for the student’s attendance problem.
+5. A description of diagnostic procedures for identifying the cause(s) of a student’s unexcused absenteeism, including interviews with the student, his or her parent(s)/guardian(s), and staff members or other people who may have information about the reasons for the student’s attendance problem.

-5. The identification of supportive services that may be offered to truant or chronically truant students, including parent-teacher conferences, student and/or family counseling, or information about community agency services.
-See Board policy 6:110, Programs for Students At Risk of Academic Failure and/or Dropping Out of School and Graduation Incentives Program.
+6. The identification of supportive services that may be offered to truant or chronically truantstudents, including parent-teacher conferences, student and/or family counseling, or information about community agency services.
+See Board policy 6:110, Programs for Students at Risk of Academic Failure and/or Dropping Out of School and Graduation Incentives Program.

-10. A process for a 17-year old resident to participate in the District’s various programs and resources for truants.
-The student must provide documentation of his/her dropout status for the previous 6 months.
-A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:50, Students School Admissions and Student Transfers To and From Non-District Schools.
+11. A process for a 17-year old resident to participate in the District’s various programs and resources for truants.
+The student must provide documentation of his/her dropout status for the previous six months.
+A request from an individual 19 years of age or older to re-enroll after having dropped out of school is handled according to provisions in 7:50, Students School Admissions and Student Transfers to and from Non-District Schools.

 LEGAL REF.: 105 ILCS 5/26-1 through 16.

 23 Ill.
 Admin.
 Code §§ 1.242 and 1.290.